WolfOWI/coriander/README.md

 Coriander HR is a comprehensive HR Management System designed to streamline HR operations for internal use by our client, Coriander - an HR company.
 Built as a desktop application using Electron, it provides a seamless experience for both employees and administrators to manage various HR functions including leave requests, meeting scheduling, equipment management, and performance reviews.

-The application features a dual-role system with distinct interfaces for employees and administrators, ensuring appropriate access control and user experience optimisation.
-With its modern UI built using React and Ant Design, Coriander HR offers an intuitive and efficient platform for managing human resources.
+The application features a dual-role system with distinct interfaces for employees and administrators.
+With its modern UI built using React and primarily Ant Design, Coriander HR offers an intuitive and efficient platform for managing human resources.

 ### Built With